Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you want to turn your Mac into an all-purpose center of financial management for your home or business, you’re just a download away.
 Take a look at the best financial software for Mac and see what solution offers the features you need.
+If math has never been your strongest subject, you might also benefit from our review of PhotoMath.
+There are lots of other apps you can use for a ton of things.
+Here are some of the best software apps you can get.

 Quicken for Mac gets a lot of attention, but if you aren’t using Windows then Quicken is a poor deal: In the last several years support has dropped off and the lack of compatibility just isn’t worthwhile (Quicken 2015 is currently to turn the trend around, to mixed results).
 QuickBooks, however, remains fully supported and feature-rich financial software for Mac: This is the program of choice for running a small business on an OS X platform.
 If your company uses Mac computers and you want the best financial software around, QuickBooks remains unparalleled with its full invoice, transaction, workflow and reconciliation features.
+Another great option with a free trial and also if you want something simple is EveryDollar, which is a budgeting software that helps you plan out where every single dollar is going.
+However, the software does cost $99 per month after the free trial ends.
+And if you need weather details on your iPad, read our review of the 6 free weather apps for iPad.
+For Android users, here are the best free weather apps for android phone download.

 The latest version of iBank offers a full suite of financial management capabilities at an incredibly deep level.
 Direct Access and direct downloads allow you to connect directly to bank accounts, and you can quickly import from Quicken to update all your data.
 Budgeting, investment tracking, and advance notifications about bills are all included.
 You can also build you own financial charts and reports if you want to analyze a particular part of your finances.
 The downside to this universal collection of features is, unfortunately, the price.
+If you love to customize your iPhone, take a look at our review of these 15 eye enticing parallax wallpapers for the iPhone 5s.

 You can download iBank 5 here for $59.99